 The Lord, the Lord, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness [cf. Psalm 103:8], keeping steadfast love for thousands [cf. Psalm 103:4], forgiving iniquity and transgression and sin [cf. Psalm 103:3], but who will by no means clear the guilty, visiting the iniquity of the fathers on the children and the children’s children, to the third and the fourth generation [cf. Psalm 103:6].

 The guilty will never be cleared without justice.
 All the oppressed will see justice come to their oppressors: every aborted baby, every sex slave in India, every persecuted Nigerian Christian, every bullied middle school student.
 God will work justice for all.
 That justice will be worked either through hell or through the cross.
 Each one of us has been at one time the oppressor or the oppressed.
 Praise the Lord that through our faith in Christ’s death and resurrection, we are forgiven.

 Revelation of God (v.
 7)

-God has communicated who he is to his people.
+God has communicated who He is to His people.
 What a marvelous benefit this is!
-Knowing God’s “ways” and “acts” informs us about his character.
-And God’s greatest act was the death and resurrection of his son, Jesus.
-Here is where we see Exodus 34:4–8 most vividly.
+Knowing God’s ways and acts informs us about his character.
+We see Exodus 34:4–8 most vividly in God’s greatest act: the death and resurrection of His Son.

-1. Which of these benefits spur you to worship the Lord the most?
-2. What character attributes has God communicated to us through his work on the cross?
+1. Which of these benefits most spur you to worship the Lord?
+2. What character attributes has God communicated to us through His work on the cross?